By: Akanksha A. Panicker

 When the plaintiff starts a foreclosure case against the owner of your home, the law says that the plaintiff must tell the tenants within 10 days.
 You may find out about the case by seeing a notice posted on the door to your building or the plaintiff may give you a copy of the foreclosure Summons and Complaint.
 Do not worry if your name is on the papers.
 This does not mean that you have to move out.
 Many things can happen:

-The owner may settle the case and keep the property
+- The owner may settle the case and keep the property

 - The bank may not be able to prove its case

-The case may take a very long time, often even a year, and you may move before it is over
+- The case may take a very long time, often even a year, and you may move before it is over

 The court system can be confusing and it is a good idea to get a lawyer if you can.
 The law, the proofs necessary to present your case, and the procedural rules governing cases in the Law Division, Civil Part are complex.
-Since valuable claims or potentially heavy judgments may be at stake, most litigants appearing in the Law Division, Civil Part have a lawyer.
+Since valuable claims or potentially heavy judgments may be at stake, most litigants appearing in the Law Division, Civil Part has a lawyer.
 If you are being sued, please contact your insurance company to see if they might provide a lawyer for you.
 Most likely your opponent will be represented by a lawyer.
 It is recommended that you make every effort to obtain the assistance of a lawyer.
 If you cannot afford a lawyer, you may contact the legal services program in your county to see if you qualify for free legal services.
 The telephone number can be found online or in your local yellow pages under “Legal Aid” or “Legal Services.”

 A lease is a contract between a landlord and a tenant, containing the terms and conditions of the rental.
 It cannot be changed while it is in effect unless both parties agree.
 Leases for apartments which are not rent stabilized may be oral or written.
 To avoid disputes, the parties